-The effect of emission reduction in the RCP2.6 scenario, and together with a relatively high thinning rate in the starts to appear around 2050, which correlates well with an estimated response time of 37 years for our ice cap.
-From the 2050s, ice loss starts to be less drastic for this scenario, and towards the end of the 21st centuryleadscentury, the ice loss almost doubles.
-Similar cap seems to stabilize at about half its present-day volume.
-Thinning is more dominant than retreat until 2060, and afterwards retreat takes over, presumably as a dynamic response to the previous scenario, the RCP4.5 projections also shows a linear, but slightly slower increase in climate model uncertainty, separating significantly from thinning.
+The effect of emission reduction in the RCP2.6 scenario starts to appear around 2050, which correlates well with an estimated response time of 37 years for our ice cap.
+From the 2050s, ice loss starts to be less drastic for this scenario, and towards the end of the century, the ice cap seems to stabilize at about half its present-day volume.
+Thinning is more dominant than retreat until 2060, and afterwards retreat takes over, presumably as a dynamic response to the previous thinning.

-The uncertainties associated with the volume projections are particularly high for the RCP2.6 scenarioin the 2080s.
-The uncertainty, with a large spread introduced by the ELA gradient variations is much higher than in the RCP2.6 scenario.
-This underpins the conclusion that the higher rate in temperature increase emphasizes the ELA gradient differences more. different climate models.
+The uncertainties associated with the volume projections are particularly high for the RCP2.6 scenario, with a large spread introduced by the different climate models.
 Therefore, we conclude that it is essential to perform ice cap projections with an ensemble of climate models rather than a single model, in order to avoid bias towards the underlying assumptions of one particular model.